raiden-network/spec/transport.rst

 Monitoring Service Updates Room
 '''''''''''''''''''''''''''''''
-Raiden nodes can submit a ``MonitoringRequest`` to the Monitoring Service room when they go offline.
+Raiden nodes can submit a :term:`MonitoringRequest` to the Monitoring Service room when they go offline.
 The Monitoring Service will submit their balance proof on their behalf.

 Pathfinding Service Updates Room
 ''''''''''''''''''''''''''''''''
-Raiden Nodes publish PFSCapacityUpdate and PFSFeeUpdates to the Pathfinding Service room.
+Raiden Nodes publish :term:`PFSCapacityUpdate` and :term:`PFSFeeUpdate` to the Pathfinding Service room.
 The Pathfinding Service can compute efficient routes throughout the network and provide these routes to requesting nodes.